 It is the responsibility of jurisdictional agencies to ensure that fire management option boundaries and protection levels are appropriate for the lands that they manage; however, protecting agencies may also recommend updates based on operational concerns.
-If a need for a fire management option update is identified, the procedures identified in Appendix D may be initiated by either a jurisdictional or protecting agency.
+If a need for a fire management option update is identified, the procedures identified in Appendix D may be initiated by either a jurisdictional or a protecting agency.

-4.4 KNOWN SITES UPDATES
+4.4 Known Sites Updates

 It is the responsibility of jurisdictional agencies to ensure that known sites within their jurisdiction are identified and assigned protection levels; however, protecting agencies may also recommend location updates based on operational concerns and data collected by Zones/Areas/Forests or IMTs during incidents.
 Jurisdictional agencies are the final authorities for determining what sites will be maintained in the database and for assigning protection levels.
-If a need for a known sites update is identified, the procedures identified in Appendix F will be followed.
+See Appendix F.